Quantum-accelerated conjugate gradient method via spectral initialization: Quantum accelerated conjugate gradient method

 With truncated Krylov subspaces $\mathcal{K}_i$, we define the filtered inverse operator

 where $\lambda_{\text{cutoff}}$ is an eigenvalue threshold defining the low-energy subspace.
 Applying $\tilde{A}^{-1}$ produces the state

 where $c=\braket<\lambda|b>$ and $\ket|u>$ denotes the normalized filtered component.
-Note that eigenvalue inversion with amplitude amplification can be improved to $\mathcal{O}(\kappa\polylog(\kappa))$ using Richardson extrapolation, whereas the straightforward implementation generally requires $\mathcal{O}(\kappa^2)$ (see \app{eigenvalue_inversion_using_Richardson_extrapolation} for details).
+Note that eigenvalue inversion with amplitude amplification can be improved to $\mathcal{O}(\kappa\polylog(\kappa))$ using Richardson extrapolation, whereas the straightforward implementation generally requires $\mathcal{O}(\kappa^2)$.
+The technique is detailed in \app{eigenvalue_inversion_using_Richardson_extrapolation}.

 The HHL algorithm~\cite{harrow2009quantum} prepares this state through the composite unitary

 where the ancilla state $\ket|1>$ marks successful inversion with probability proportional to $|c\tilde{f}(\lambda)|^{2}$.